Entries – Comprehensive System Overview

 2. Shared Capabilities & Initialization

-A unified Capabilities object (built in capabilities/root.js
+A unified Capabilities object (built in capabilities/root.js) binds together:

 - Environment (configuration, file paths, ports, feature flags)